solidpixel/solidpixel.github.io/_posts/2022-07-21-vertexpacking.md

 Most mobile GPUs are tile-based and do an early primitive binning pass to determine which primitives contribute to which tiles.
 Binning only needs primitive position, so it is a common optimization for an implementation to split the vertex shader into two pieces.
-The first only compute the clip-space position, the second computes everything else.
+The first only computes the clip-space position, the second computes everything else.
 Importantly, the second part of the vertex shader only needs to run for visible vertices that survive culling.

-If an application uses fully interleaved attributes the position input data and the non-position data will share the same cache line.
+If an application uses fully interleaved attributes, the position input data and the non-position data will share the same cache line.
 Fetching position during the first shading phase will also fetch everything else from DRAM, even if ultimately the non-position data is never used because the primitive is culled.
 This is bad for energy efficiency and performance.

 To get any bandwidth saving from this shader splitting it is therefore necessary to separate out the position related attributes into one stream,